PiVortex/intents-deposit/README.md

 Sends the user back the tokens they had locked in the example contract for a specific token Id.

-Unlocking and withdrawing feature in the same component/button click to decrease the number of required steps for the user
+Unlocking and withdrawing feature in the same component/button click to decrease the number of required steps for the user.

 [Source Code](./frontend/src/app/components/UnlockWithdrawToken.js#L24-L41)

 #### Withdraw to Native Chain

-Bridges the tokens back to the native chain by calling `ft_withdraw` on the intents contract (ft because the tokens unwrapped representation on NEAR is a fungible token in the POA bridge case). `signAndSendTransaction` is used so the transaction hash of the call can be used in the next step.
-The user needs to specify the address on the foreign chain they want to withdraw to.
+Bridges the tokens back to the chain they came from by calling `ft_withdraw` on the intents contract (ft because the tokens' unwrapped representation on NEAR is a fungible token in the POA bridge case).
+The user needs to specify the address on the foreign chain they want to withdraw to. `signAndSendTransaction` is used so the transaction hash of the call can be used in the next step.

 [Source Code](./frontend/src/app/components/UnlockWithdrawToken.js#L99-L118)